Azure-Samples/cognitive-services-java-sdk-samples/Vision/ComputerVision/README.md

 ---
-services: cognitive-services, custom-vision
+services: cognitive-services, computer-vision
 platforms: java
-author: areddish
+author: milismsft
 ---

-# Custom Vision SDK Sample ##
+# Computer Vision SDK Sample ##

-Sample code for image classification and object detection for Custom Vision, an Azure Cognitive Service.
+Sample code for image classification and object detection for Computer Vision, an Azure Cognitive Service.
-- Creates an image classification project, upload images, train it and make a prediction.
+- Send a resource image and retrieve a description of it
-- Creates an object detection project, upload images, train it and make a prediction.

 ## Features

-This project framework provides examples for the **Custom Vision SDK** for the [Custom Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)
+This project framework provides examples for the **Computer Vision SDK** for the [Computer Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)

 ## Getting Started